kent-id/Obfuscation/README.md

 # Cryptography.Obfuscation
-Obfuscator is a C# library that converts a non-negative integer into 8 character string, generating a result similar to YouTube video id.
-Put it simply, this library converts a numeric id such as 12 to xVrAndNb and back.
+Obfuscator is a C# library that converts a non-negative integer into *8-character string*, generating a result similar to YouTube video id.
+Put it simply, this library converts a numeric id such as 127 to xVrAndNb and back.

 Preface
 ------